input-output-hk/cardano-docs.iohk.io/_docs/for-contributors/2017-01-02-implementation.md

 we may need to not propagate messages across all network, but send it to neighbors only.
 Hence we have three types of sending messages:

-- Send to a node
+- Send to a node;
-- Send to neighbors
+- Send to neighbors;
-- Send to network
+- Send to network.

 #### Message types